Graeme Langlands: Playing career

 He first captained Australia for the 1970 Ashes series and thereafter barring injury for the next five years.
 He was Captain-Coach for the 1972 World Cup series, the 1973 Kangaroo tour and the 1974 Test Series at home against Great Britain.
-In the deciding 3rd game in 1974, Langlands's final and most memorable of his 34 Test appearances, he played a magnificent match to win the Ashes, scoring a try and kicking two goals to take his career tally against Great Britain over the 100-point mark.
+In the deciding 3rd game in 1974, Langlands's final and most memorable of his 34 Test appearances, he played a magnificent match to win the Ashes, scoring a try and kicking five goals to take his career tally against Great Britain over the 100-point mark.
 The Kangaroos thus came from 16–10 behind at half-time to win the match 22–18, with Langlands kicking the goal which gave his side their winning lead.
 After the game he was carried aloft from the field by his team-mates with the 55,505 strong SCG crowd chanting "Changa, Changa".
 Since the 1974 series, Australia has not yet lost The Ashes to either Great Britain or England.

 Langlands last captained Australia in their undefeated four match campaign of the 1975 World Cup.
 He was the last Kangaroo selected in the dual Captain-Coach role.
 He also retired with the record of Australia's top point-scorer against Great Britain until surpassed by Mal Meninga in 1992.

+His leadership and playing style

+On-field he could be hot-headed and petulant in his early career, though he matured into a fine leader.
+Fundamentally taciturn and introspective he was not given to pre- or post-match speeches as captain but demonstrated an uncompromising leadership style via his will-to-win and a preparedness to be ruthless when required.